CraigNSt/Url-Explorer-Service/index.md

 Url Explorer Service runs in the background on your Windows PC and periodically extracts your bookmarks from the MS Edge Browser and from Google Chrome and saves them as urls to either a local folder or a share folder with the names MS Edge and Chrome respectively.

+### Installation Methods

 Url Explorer Service comes in an msi installer.
 It needs to be run with elevated priviledges.
 To install you can either use the msi installer (expert) or download UrlExplorer.exe.
 Right click on UrlExplorer.exe and choose "Run as administrator", it will extract Setup.exe and UrlExplorer.msi, starting the msi installer with elevated priviledges.

-### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for